patelrajnath/rnn-qe/README.md

-# Translation Quality Estimation using Recurrent Neural Network
+# Predictor-Estimator using Multilevel Task Learning with Stack Propagation for Neural Quality Estimation

-This repository implements the paper "Translation Quality Estimation using Recurrent Neural Network" with PyTorch, reproducing the results and providing a complete framework for quality estimation.
+This repository implements the paper "Predictor-Estimator using Multilevel Task Learning with Stack Propagation for Neural Quality Estimation" with PyTorch, reproducing the results and providing a complete framework for quality estimation.

 ## Overview